gabrieleiannetti/slurm_cluster_installation/README.md

 chown slurm:slurm /etc/slurm-llnl/slurm.conf
 ```

-### Creation of the StateSaveLocation directory<a name="slurm_conf"></a>
+### Creation of the State Save Location directory<a name="slurm_ssloc"></a>

-Create the directory path of the configuration file parameter StateSaveLocation and set its owner- and group-ship for Slurm:
+Create the directory path of the configuration parameter StateSaveLocation from the /etc/slurm-llnl/slurm.conf file and set its owner- and group-ship for Slurm:
 ```
 mkdir /usr/local/slurm
 mkdir /usr/local/slurm/checkpoint